mpurohit88/react_ppt/PITCHME.md

 - React is a view layer that uses virtual DOM for performance.<!-- .element: class="fragment" -->
 - React can be used as the V in MVC.<!-- .element: class="fragment" -->

-#HSLIDE

-## Why React ?

-- React is a view layer that uses virtual DOM for performance.<!-- .element: class="fragment" -->
-- React can be used as the V in MVC.<!-- .element: class="fragment" -->
 - React’s true strengths - composition, unidirectional data flow.<!-- .element: class="fragment" -->